mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 # TRAVELLER CREATION

 Instead of choosing a class and various skills or abilities, in Traveller you start off as a bright-eyed 18 year old with the whole universe at your feet.
-You will then decide what kind of career you might want to pursue and then watch as your Traveller’s life unfolds – very possibly in a completely different direction!
+You will then decide what kind of career you might want to pursue and then watch as your Traveller's life unfolds – very possibly in a completely different direction!

 When you have finished this process, you will be ready for play with a Traveller who has history and a full career (successful or otherwise) behind them.
 They will now be ready for the next phase of their life, one full of excitement and adventure...

-It should be noted that there are no ‘super’ characters in Traveller.
+It should be noted that there are no 'super' characters in Traveller.
 This game is very much based around the idea of putting ordinary people in extraordinary situations and of playing with the cards that the universe has dealt you.
 Be ready to make the best of what you get – much like real life (although real life tends to lack starships, exploding suns and eight foot tall intelligent lion-like aliens).

-So, another Traveller may end up as a battle-hardened marine who can shoot out a fox’s eye at 100 paces with any weapon in Charted Space but your failed rock star who never managed to get anywhere in their career may well have more to contribute to the group.
+So, another Traveller may end up as a battle-hardened marine who can shoot out a fox's eye at 100 paces with any weapon in Charted Space but your failed rock star who never managed to get anywhere in their career may well have more to contribute to the group.
 After all, not every problem can be solved with a gun.
 In fact, in Traveller, a gun may cause more issues than it solves.

-CREATION SUMMARY A Traveller’s abilities and skills are determined by training and past experience.
+CREATION SUMMARY A Traveller's abilities and skills are determined by training and past experience.
 Traveller creation begins with rolling characteristics, six values that describe your initial physical and mental capabilities.
 After determining characteristics and a few background skills from adolescent life, it is time to embark on a career.
 Each Traveller goes through one or more four-year career terms, which grant various skills and benefits.
 There are risks associated with each career – serving a tour of duty in the Imperial Marines may give a Traveller a good grounding in combat and weapons use but there is always the risk of injury in battle.
 A term spent in a corporation is unlikely to get a Traveller injured or killed but will not usually provide skills valuable in combat.

 In addition to skills, Travellers pick up benefits such as cash, equipment or contacts from a career.
 However, there are limits on how many career terms a Traveller can go through – the risks of aging or injury mount up over time and some Travellers will move between two or three careers in their lives.
 At some point, you will decide to leave your career for a new life of adventure before your Traveller gets too old.

 While going through a career, you can establish ties between your Traveller and those of the other players, so everyone will be old friends (or rivals!) before play begins.
-You will also be able to pick a skills package after everyone has finished creating their Travellers, which will allow you to fill any gaps in the group’s skill range.
+You will also be able to pick a skills package after everyone has finished creating their Travellers, which will allow you to fill any gaps in the group's skill range.

 For alternate forms of Traveller creation such as point allocation systems, consult the Traveller Companion.

 GROUP CREATION It is common in roleplaying games for players to create their characters before play begins, so everyone turns up on the first day of a campaign ready to go.
 It is rare for us to say this but, in Traveller, this is the Wrong Thing to do.

-Traveller creation is intended as a group activity, partly because of the Connections Rule (see page 19) but also because it was specifically designed to be done as a group activity, with players able to see how one another’s Travellers are progressing and get a deeper understanding of what they were doing before the campaign begins.
+Traveller creation is intended as a group activity, partly because of the Connections Rule (see page 19) but also because it was specifically designed to be done as a group activity, with players able to see how one another's Travellers are progressing and get a deeper understanding of what they were doing before the campaign begins.

-So, treat Traveller creation as a kind of ‘mini’ game that takes place in the first session of every new campaign.
+So, treat Traveller creation as a kind of 'mini' game that takes place in the first session of every new campaign.
 Your enjoyment of Traveller will increase greatly, we promise you!

 CHARACTERISTICS Every person in Traveller, human and alien, has several characteristics that describe their base mental and physical potential.
 The basic characteristics for humans are shown here.

-**ROLLING CHARACTERISTICS** To determine your Traveller’s characteristics, roll 2D one after another and assign the scores in any order you wish to the six characteristics, starting with STR.
+**ROLLING CHARACTERISTICS** To determine your Traveller's characteristics, roll 2D one after another and assign the scores in any order you wish to the six characteristics, starting with STR.
 Record them on your character sheet.

 Alternatively, you may wish instead to assign each score to the characteristics in order, starting with STR, then DEX, then END and so on.
 After all, we do not get to decide how strong or smart we are before we are born!